Skip to main content

 An SCO acts as the middleman between a university and the U.S. Department of Veterans Affairs.
 In that role, McCabe helps CSUSM student veterans or the dependents of veterans access the VA benefits that they’re entitled to, in the process working frequently with the offices of Financial Aid and Student Financial Services.

-He also serves as a de factor academic adviser, assisting military-affiliated students with course selection and scheduling.
+He also serves as a de facto academic adviser, assisting military-affiliated students with course selection and scheduling.

 “This is the best job I've ever had, and I've had a lot of jobs,” he said.
 “I get to work with veterans all day.
 I get to work with veteran families.
 And I like working at a college.”